Learn How to Make a Container Garden

 Even the Smallest Space Can Produce Plenty of Vegetables

 Have you been thinking about growing a small container garden?
-If so, check out what I came up with that is not only super cost effective, but it will also reward you with a wonderful abundance of vegetables and herbs in a small amount of space.
+If so, check out this system that is not only super cost-effective, but it will also reward you with a wonderful abundance of vegetables and herbs in a small amount of space.

-Let me start off by saying that I am clearly no gardener or at least I wasn't until last summer.
-I think what finally convinced me it was time to dabble in a small garden was after grabbing a few yellow peppers at the grocery store and were over $2 a piece.
+Let me start off by saying that I am clearly no gardener, or at least I wasn't until last summer.
+I think what finally convinced me it was time to dabble in a small garden was grabbing a few yellow peppers at the grocery store, which and were over $2 a piece.
 I like peppers.
 I like tomatoes.
 I love cucumbers.
 However, I really dislike having to pay so much in order to eat fresh vegetables.

 One Tomato Plant Is Worth $50

 Bankrate.com had an article about the advantages of growing your own vegetables.
 The article focused on the fact that not only do people waste less food by being able to go pick fresh vegetables when they need them, but the cost of having a small garden compared to buying fresh produce from the grocery store can actually save money.

 When asked if it was true if one tomato plant can really save consumers $50, Thomas Bewick, national program leader for horticulture of the U.S. Department of Agriculture's Cooperative State Research, Education and Extension Service told Bankrate, "If you harvest 30 pounds at $2 per pound, that plant is worth $60.
 But it only cost $2.90 to buy the plant, a few cents for water and 15 cents for the fertilizer